genial-framework/Environment/README.md

 -------
 Environment configuration file adapter for Genial Framework.

-## Installation
 ```
 composer require genial-framework/env
 ```

-We suggest you use composer as it is quicker and easier.
-You can direct download the package, but if you do that then you need to create an autoloader to load all the files.

 ## Links
 - File issues at https://github.com/Genial-Framework/Env/issues